 All travel trailers and fifth wheels are pre-built to accept a battery.
-Batteries are not standard equipment on units.
+Batteries are not standard equipment on units or OEM supplied.

 Recommended batteries are of deep-cycle type as you need longer, slow consuming power rather than cold-cranking power.
 A battery is always required for a break-away switch to function.